zopyx/print-css-rocks/web/content/tools.rst

   * However, `PagedJS` has made very little progress (almost no fixes, no new releases) in 2022.
 A bunch of issues are open for more than a year, the stability of the commandline tool is not given.
 I am unhappy with the current state and progress of `PagesJS`.
+  * PagedJS has been removed in 2023 from the print-css.rocks test setup due to (public) inactivity of the project, lack of maintenance, many essential unfixed bugs.

 Docraptor